morukutsu/scrolling101/src/scenes/intro01.md

 # Welcome!

-This guide was designed to learn the basics of 2D scrolling in games.
+This guide was designed to teach the basics of 2D scrolling in games.
-It contains a rich amount of code examples that you can adapt to your own games.
+It contains many code examples that you can adapt to your own games.

-Oh, and every example can be tested right here!
+Oh, and every snippet can be tested right here!
 Look at the browser game on the left.
 Press **Left** and **Right** to move, **Up** to jump.

 ## 1. Fixed screen
 In our little demo, the character can move anywhere on the screen.
-Here the map is quite small.
+The map is quite small.
-But when the world is larger than the screen, the camera must follow the player.
+But when the world gets larger than the screen, the camera must follow the player.

 Sometimes the whole level fits into a single screen (like in [Bubble Bobble](https://en.wikipedia.org/wiki/Bubble_Bobble#/media/File:Bubblebobble.png)).
 In this case, there is no scrolling.